bitnami/charts/bitnami/external-dns/README.md

 ### To 5.0.0

-The CRD API version has changed.
+The CRD was updated according to the latest changes in the upstream project.
+As a consequence, the CRD API version was moved from `apiextensions.k8s.io/v1beta1` to `apiextensions.k8s.io/v1`.
 If you deployed the Helm Chart using `crd.create=true` you need to manually delete the old CRD before upgrading the release.

 ```console
 kubectl delete crd dnsendpoints.externaldns.k8s.io